 However, it is not an absolute requirement because you can always find yourself a coach or mentor, or join LinkedIn and Facebook groups to get guidance when you get stuck on something as you work on a client's accounts.

-Starting from home will immediately cut down costs because there will be no office rent.
+Starting from home will immediately cut down costs because there will be no office rent or utilities to pay.
 You can also claim home office expenses to reduce the tax you have to pay to the government.

 Working from home is the best way to do it to start with until you are making enough profit to rent an office in town if that is your goal.
 However, if you have a nice enough home office you may as well stay there.
 You can always visit with clients at a coffee shop or some other quiet meeting place if you are reluctant for clients to come to your home.

 If renting an office, a basic list of equipment required could include (but is not limited to):-

 There could be other start up costs such as telephone and electricity connections (unless these are already part of the rental or you are working from home).